 Single Tooth Replacement — When you are missing one tooth, a single implant is inserted into the bone to replace the root of that tooth; a crown then goes on top.

 Multiple Tooth Replacement — When you are missing more than one tooth, implants can provide an ideal replacement mechanism.
 You don't need an implant for every missing tooth.
 For example, if you are missing three teeth in a row, we can place two implants to support t he entire dental bridge.
 An advantage of this solution is that there is no need for natural teeth to serve as supports for fixed bridgework.

-Replacing a Full Dental Arch — Implants make dentures more comfortable and effective.
+— Implants make dentures more comfortable and effective.
 Traditional dentures rest directly on the gums and cannot stop bone atrophy.
 For this reason, they require frequent adjustments.
 However, in the lower jaw, we can place two implants to support the entire denture for stability and prevention of bone atrophy.
 The stability provided by implants is also important because it prevents the tongue from easily displacing a lower denture in the normal course of eating and speaking.
 In the upper jaw, an implant-supported denture requires more than two implants because there is less bone density than in the lower jaw.
+Replacing a Full Dental Arch

 Read Review on Google Dental Implants Are the Only Treatment Designed to Stop Bone Loss

 Unlike conventional restorations, implant-supported restorations can help stop the progression of jawbone loss, which typically happens after you lose a permanent tooth.
 By helping your jawbone stay strong and healthy, dental implants can help you preserve your youthful facial features.

+But isn't dental implant surgery painful?
 Dr. Olszewski Offers Sedation for Your Comfort

 Dental implant surgery is a fairly standard procedure, and over 5 million implants are placed by American dentists every year.

 numb the treatment area.
 For added comfort, Dr. Olszewski can also provide nitrous oxide.
 This "laughing gas" can help you feel relaxed during your treatment.

 surgical procedure used to place an implant is actually quite minor and routine, requiring only local anesthesia in most cases.
 After a healing period, the implant is topped with a lifelike crown custom-made to match your existing natural teeth.
 Implants have a documented success rate of over 95%, which is significantly higher than any other tooth-replacement option.

 Dental implants represent a single, elegant solution to a variety of dental issues.
 Implants can prevent future oral health concerns associated with broken or missing teeth.
 Patients experience dramatic improvements in their oral health when they choose dental implants, and enjoy restored smiles without the hassle of traditional denture maintenance.